 However, the Pixel 4's display came crashing back down when we measured its peak brightness.
 At just 429 nits through our light meter, Google's flagship is merely a candle compared with the white-hot intensity of the iPhone 11 Pro's category-leading 752-nit reading.
 The Galaxy Note 10 also far outmatched the Pixel 4, registering 674 nits.

 Indoors, you're less likely to mind a display that isn't the brightest.
 But step outside on a sunny day, and you'll have a much harder time reading the Pixel 4's screen.
-And when you're paying upward of $800 for a phone, that's not a nuisance you should have to tolerate.
+And for a phone that originally cost $800, that's not a nuisance you should have to tolerate.

 Pixel 4 review: Camera

-Sure, the main sensor is still rated at 12.2 megapixels.
+The Pixel 4's main camera is still rated at 12.2 megapixels.
 But there's a second shooter now — a 16-MP, ƒ/2.4 telephoto lens — that, when combined with Google's Super Res Zoom technology, gives the Pixel 4 incredible range: up to 8x with limited loss of quality.

 Super Res Zoom is a microcosm of Google's entire imaging strategy with the Pixel 4: to use a mix of computational photography and artificial intelligence to do what hardware alone cannot.
 Take the new AI white balancing, for example, which automatically color-corrects strongly tinted images using a machine-learning model trained on thousands of similar scenarios.
 Then there's Live HDR+, which processes your optimized HDR output in real time through the viewfinder so you know what the final product will look like before you tap the shutter button.